 Bottom Line: The Discover it Card is an excellent option if you’re looking for solid cash-back rewards and a decent overall APR.

 This card offers 0% introductory APR for 15 months on purchases and balance transfers, after which the APR jumps up to a variable 13.99% to 22.99%.
 This is a great card for a big purchase up front, since it offers a $100 bonus after you spend $500 on purchases within three months of opening your account.
 You can get another $25 bonus by adding an authorized user within 3 months of your account opening.

 Cash Back Rewards: This card also offers 5% cash back rewards in rotating categories year-round.
-For instance, from January to March 2015, you can get 5% cash back at grocery stores, movie theaters, and Starbucks®.
+For instance, from April to June 2015, you can get 5% cash back on up to $1,500 in combined purchases at restaurants, H&M, Overstock.com and Bed Bath & Beyond.
 Then, you’ll get unlimited 1% cash back on all other purchases.
 You can also use the online Shop through Chase® program to earn a cash back boost.

 Balance Transfers: You can transfer a balance to this card to take advantage of the 0% introductory APR.
 But the balance transfer fee is 3%.

 No Annual Fee: This card has no annual fee, so you don’t need to worry about that sneaking up on you.